LINWEN607/congregate/README.md

 ![Congregate](./img/overview.png)

 Congregate is a migration tool that can move data from many different Source Code Management (SCM) and Continuous Integration (CI) systems into a GitLab Self Managed (SM) instance hosted in the customer data center/cloud or GitLab.com.
 It is what GitLab Professional Services uses for large scale migration engagements.
-It is being shared in a [source-available](https://en.wikipedia.org/wiki/Source-available_software#GitLab_Enterprise_Edition_License_(EE_License)) way for collaboration with Customers and Partners.
+It is being shared in a [source-available](https://about.gitlab.com/solutions/open-source/) way, under the [GitLab EE license](https://en.wikipedia.org/wiki/Source-available_software#GitLab_Enterprise_Edition_License_(EE_License)), for collaboration with Customers and Partners.

 Congregate gathers (meta)data from source system(s), transforms and down-selects it to prepare for migration, and migrates the data into the destination GitLab instance.
 Check out our [quick-start guide](./docs/using-congregate.md#quick-start) to get started with congregate today.